hex0cter/yaml-ostruct/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hex0cter/yaml-ostruct/badge.svg?branch=master)](https://coveralls.io/github/hex0cter/yaml-ostruct?branch=master)

 yaml-ostruct is a ruby gem inspired by hashugar.
 It reads all the yaml files from a given directory, and build them into an OpenStruct.
-If there are several yaml files with the same name, the later will be merged into the earlier.

-The major difference between yaml-ostruct and its twin sister gem yaml-ostruct is that, yaml-ostruct takes the path of the yaml file into part of its structure, but yaml-ostruct ignore the directory structure and only focus on the yaml file itself.
+The major difference between yaml-ostruct and its twin sister gem yaml-sugar is that, yaml-ostruct takes the path of the yaml file into part of its structure, but yaml-sugar ignore the directory structure and only focus on the yaml file itself.

 ## How to use?